In other words, the excerpt is referring to

 and it would have to match a subject that is in the

 plural.
-In this case, the subject (which was arbitrarily
+In this case, the subject (arbitrarily

 inserted by the NWT) is the word "men"

 (=plural)!
-What the NWT translators carelessly overlooked
+What the NWT translators carelessly ignored

-was that the form of the verb in the original Greek text did
+was that the form of the verb in the original Greek text did NOT

 comply with a subject in the plural.
 As mentioned above, the